A couple of recent stories in the news caught my eye and brought back memories.

 I was present at one of the first such incidents in the F-15.
 It happened in 1985 at Elmendorf AFB, Alaska.
 My wingman and I were flying back to base after a training sortie.
 About twenty miles out he radioed that his Utility A hydraulics had failed.
 I declared an emergency with tower and let them know my wingman would be taking the cable.
 Knowing that after he did so the runway would be closed until ground crews could tow him off and reset the cable, we held north of the field until other aircraft in the pattern had landed.
 Then we split up and I landed first, with him in trail a mile or two behind.

 Over the course of my F-15 career I took the cable with Utility A failure twice, once in daylight in Japan, once in pitch darkness at RAAF Darwin in Australia.
-When the tailhook hits the runway at night it throws up an impressive rooster tail of sparks, as in this photo of an CF-18 Hornet just before it engages the cable:
+When the tailhook hits the runway at night the rooster tail of sparks is even more impressive, as in this photo of an CF-18 Hornet just before it engages the cable:

 That night at Darwin, the sparks were so bright in the canopy mirrors I had to look down into my lap to keep my night vision, and later that night the RAAF tower controllers sent a case of Victoria Bitters to my hotel room as thanks for putting on a great show.

 Besides those two emergency landings I snagged the cable on three other occasions, not because there was anything wrong with the airplane but because the runway I was landing on was covered in ice and it was the only way to stop safely.
 In total, five cable engagements in nearly 2,000 hours in the jet, more than enough for me, probably about average for F-15 pilots in general.